Sabina Shikhlinskaya: Curatorial activity

-Since 1993 artist, educator and curator Sabina Shikhlinskaya has organized more than 50 exhibitions and projects in both Azerbaijani and international venues.
+Since 1993, artist, educator, and curator Sabina Shikhlinskaya has organized more than 50 exhibitions and projects in both Azerbaijani and international venues.
 In 1996, Shikhliskaya launched the "Labyrinth" project in Baku.
-This was the first contemporary art exhibition in Azerbaijan resulting from a month-long workshop followed by a group installation by Azerbaijani artists.
+This was the first contemporary art exhibition in Azerbaijan, resulting from a month-long workshop followed by a group installation by Azerbaijani artists.
 Following the success of this project, the twelve participating artists, under the leadership of Shikhlinskaya, formed the Labyrinth Art Group.
 In 1999, Sabina Shikhlinskaya curated the first land art project in Azerbaijan with the artists from the Labyrinth Art Group.
-This land art workshop, symposium and exhibition was dedicated to the theme of "Paradise Lost" – the artists’ interpretation of the state of environment in Baku city and its surrounding.
+This land art workshop, symposium, and exhibition were dedicated to the theme of "Paradise Lost" – the artists’ interpretation of the state of environment in Baku city and its surroundings.
 "Paradise Lost" was followed by the second symposium – "Paradise Found" in 2000, where the same participants created installations in the nature of the mountain areas of Azerbaijan.
 In 2001, Shikhlinskaya organized the third consecutive land art project on the theme of "Fire" – interpreting the ancient tradition of Zoroastrianism.
 For the next land art project in 2004 – "Nargin Island", Sabina Shikhlinskaya curated an international group of artists together with the Labyrinth members that inhabited an abandoned military island.
-Through painting, sculpting and installation, the artists transformed the environment of the military debris into objects of their personal artistic interpretation.
+Through painting, sculpting, and installation, the artists transformed the environment of the military debris into objects of their personal artistic interpretation.

-In 2005 within the framework of "Aluminum" – Azerbaijan's second International Biennial of Contemporary Art, Sabina Shiklinskaya curated a public performance of the Labyrinth Art Group members, who painted and sculpted in the abandoned oil fields of Baku, thus transforming the nature of oil from its utilitarian purpose to the art medium.
+In 2005, within the framework of "Aluminum" – Azerbaijan's second International Biennial of Contemporary Art—Sabina Shiklinskaya curated a public performance of the Labyrinth Art Group members, who painted and sculpted in the abandoned oil fields of Baku, thus transforming the nature of oil from its utilitarian purpose to the art medium.